rklymentiev/py-for-neuro/chapters/chapter5.md

 <exercise id="10" title="Finding local files">

 Sometimes it can be useful to find files through Python.
 For example, you want to make sure that CSV file exists in a current directory you are in.
-You want to make some changes in the file and then save resulted file in a new folder.
+You want to make some changes in the file and then save resulting file in a new folder.
 Of course, you can manually copy-paste the file into the directory and create a folder by hand.
 But also there is a way to do this in Python using `os` module (Miscellaneous operating system interfaces).

 [Documentation](https://docs.python.org/3/library/os.html)